 Response

-The proposed rule change would not alter the treatment of biosolids, which will continue to be regulated by applicable federal and state regulations such as 40 C.F.R 503 and OAR Chapter 340, Division 50.
+The proposed rule change does not alter the treatment of biosolids, which will continue to be regulated by applicable federal and state regulations such as 40 C.F.R 503 and OAR Chapter 340, Division 50.
 The proposed rule change would change the application of pathogen limits to digestate, depending on the use of that digestate, but gives DEQ the authority to reinstate pathogen limits for all digestate if such compliance is necessary to protect human health or the environment.
 Digestate must still be tested for pathogens; and composting facilities subject to OAR 340-096-0140 must still document and implement a pathogen reduction plan that addresses the requirements of 40 C.F.R.
 Part 503 and must still receive DEQ’s written approval for any use of liquid digestate other than discharge to an approved wastewater treatment system or discharge under a water quality permit issued under ORS 468B.050.
 DEQ also has authority under OAR 340-096-0080 and OAR 340-096-0090 to review and approve the types and volumes of feedstocks a composting facility may receive.

 Comment 3